phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model.rst

 public  **hasChanged** ([*boolean* $fieldName])

-Check if an specific attribute has changed This only works if the model is keeping data snapshots
+Check if a specific attribute has changed This only works if the model is keeping data snapshots